schellenberg/computerscience20/_sources/Python/MoreAboutIteration/NestedLoops.rst

     - **CS20-FP2** Investigate how control structures affect program flow.
     - **CS20-FP3** Construct and utilize functions to encapsulate reusable pieces of code.

-..
-Simple Tables
-.. ---------------

-.. ..
-One Table
-.. .. ~~~~~~~~~~

-..
-One of the things loops are good for is generating tabular data.
-Before
-.. computers were readily available, people had to calculate logarithms, sines and
-.. cosines, and other mathematical functions by hand.
-To make that easier,
-.. mathematics books contained long tables listing the values of these functions.
-..
-Creating the tables was slow and boring, and they tended to be full of errors.

-..
-When computers appeared on the scene, one of the initial reactions was, *"This is
-.. great!
-We can use the computers to generate the tables, so there will be no
-.. errors."* That turned out to be true (mostly) but shortsighted.
-Soon thereafter,
-.. computers and calculators were so pervasive that the tables became obsolete.

-..
-Well, almost.
-For some operations, computers use tables of values to get an
-.. approximate answer and then perform computations to improve the approximation.
-..
-In some cases, there have been errors in the underlying tables, most famously
-.. in the table the Intel Pentium processor chip used to perform floating-point division.

-..
-Although a power of 2 table is not as useful as it once was, it still makes a good
-.. example of iteration.
-The following program outputs a sequence of values in the
-.. left column and 2 raised to the power of that value in the right column:

-.. .. activecode:: powers_of_two_table
-..     :nocodelens:

-..     #table column headings
-..     print("n", '\t', "2**n")
-..     print("---", '\t', "-----")

-..     # generate values for columns
-..     for counter in range(13):
-..         print(counter, '\t', 2 ** counter)

-..
-The string ``'\t'`` represents a **tab character**.
-The backslash character in
-.. ``'\t'`` indicates the beginning of an **escape sequence**.
-Escape sequences
-.. are used to represent invisible characters like tabs and newlines.
-The sequence
-.. ``\n`` represents a **newline**.

-..
-An escape sequence can appear anywhere in a string.
-In this example, the tab
-.. escape sequence is the only thing in the string.
-How do you think you represent
-.. a backslash in a string?

-..
-As characters and strings are displayed on the screen, an invisible marker
-.. called the **cursor** keeps track of where the next character will go.
-After a
-.. ``print`` function is executed, the cursor normally goes to the beginning of the next
-.. line.

-..
-The tab character shifts the cursor to the right until it reaches one of the
-.. tab stops.
-Tabs are useful for making columns of text line up, as in the output
-.. of the previous program.
-Because of the tab characters between the columns, the position of the second column does not depend on the number of digits in the first column.

-..
-Multiple Tables
-.. ~~~~~~~~~~~~~~~~

-..
-Say we want to create tables for tables of 1, 2, 3, 4 and 5.
-We could go back to the code above and change the 2 into a 1, then a 2, then a three, etc. This would quickly get tedious, however.
-An alternate method would be to create a **nested loop** (a loop inside of another loop).
-Consider the following adaptation of the table printing program:

-.. .. activecode:: powers_of_n_table

-..     max_power = 5

-..     for power in range(1, max_power+1):
-..         #table column headings
-..         print("n", '\t', str(power)+"**n")
-..         print("---", '\t', "-----")

-..         # generate values for columns
-..         for counter in range(13):
-..             print(counter, '\t', power ** counter)

-..         print()
-..         print()

 Image Processing Introduction
 ------------------------------